Graph Neural Networks are Inherently Good Generalizers: Insights by Bridging GNNs and MLPs: Empirical Evaluation

 \section{Empirical Evaluation}

-In this section, we conduct extensive experiments on a variety of node-level prediction benchmarks. \textbf{Section~\ref{sec-exp-result}} shows that the proposed PMLPs can significantly outperform the original MLP though they share the same weights, and approach or even exceed their GNN counterparts. \textbf{Section~\ref{sec-exp-result}} shows this phenomenon holds across different experimental settings.
-Due to space limit, we present the key experimental results in the main text and defer extra results and discussions to Appendix~\ref{app_detail} and ~\ref{app_add}.
+We conduct experiments on a variety of node-level prediction benchmarks. \textbf{Section~\ref{sec-exp-result}} shows that the proposed PMLPs can significantly outperform the original MLP though they share the same weights, and approach or even exceed their GNN counterparts. \textbf{Section~\ref{sec-exp-dis}} shows this phenomenon holds across different experimental settings. \textbf{Section~\ref{sec-exp-prob}} sheds new insights on some research problems around GNNs including over-smoothing, model depth and heterophily.
+We present the key experimental results in the main text and defer extra results and discussions to Appendix~\ref{app_detail} and ~\ref{app_add}.